zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

         }
     ```

-1. Open the `FxEnvironmentExtensions.d.ts` file that is located in the  `Definitions` folder, and add the `pageSize` property in the environment interface.
+1. Open the `FxEnvironmentExtensions.d.ts` file that is located in the `<dir>Definitions` folder, and add the `pageSize` property to the environment interface.

     ```ts
         interface FxEnvironment {